Camille Torre, B.A.

 Doctoral Student

 Jackie is a student in the SDSU/UC San Diego Joint Doctoral Program in clinical psychology under the supervision of Dr. Jennifer Thomas.
-She graduated from Duke University in 2020 where she studied neuroscience and psychology.
+She graduated from Duke University in 2020 where she studied Neuroscience and Psychology.
 After graduating, Jackie worked at Dana-Farber Cancer Institute/Boston Children’s Hospital conducting clinical drug trials for the pediatric neuro-oncology population.
 She is interested in understanding mechanisms of atypical neurodevelopment in order to improve neurobehavioral outcomes, especially for clinical populations affected by substance use.
 She is excited to be working at the Center for Behavioral Teratology with Dr. Jennifer Thomas and Dr. Sarah Mattson to examine how prenatal alcohol exposure impacts child brain and behavior development, with a specific emphasis on sleep.
 Outside of graduate school, she enjoys going on walks and runs along the beach, watching the San Diego sunsets, and yoga.

 Undergraduate Researchers